socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

  2015-06-23T09:06:15+0000 Turned off maintenance mode

-If there is an error it throws an exception, and the error is detailed in your Nextcloud logfile, so you can use the log output to figure out what went wrong, or to use in a bug report::
+If there is an error it throws an exception, and the error is detailed in your cyfrSpaces logfile, so you can use the log output to figure out what went wrong, or to use in a bug report::

  Turned on maintenance mode